 7. Have a Hammam Experience

 Bathing in the Hammams follows a definite ceremonial and steps to achieve a deep body cleanness.
-For one hour or so, in a steamy room, your skin will be scrubbed and nourished with natural Moroccan beauty products (Ghassoul, Henna, rose flower masks, to name a few) before getting a relaxing massage that will make you float and forget all your troubles.
+For one hour or so in a steamy room, your skin will be scrubbed and nourished with natural Moroccan beauty products (Ghassoul, rose petals and more) before getting a relaxing massage that will make you float and forget all your troubles.

 8. Relax on a Rooftop

-10. Have a Shopping Experience in the Souk
+10. Shopping in the Medina Souks